The Chic Japanese Way to Filter Your Water

 With that in mind, may I present to you the chicest, simplest, ancient way to filter your water: a charcoal stick.

-Charcoal sticks are nothing new.
+are nothing new.
 For centuries, artisans in Japan’s Kishu region have been burning oak branches to yield binchotan charcoal, aka activated charcoal, which is renowned for its purifying properties.

 How it works